-(Santorini), the sea may rush in and
+(Santorini), the sea may rush in and fill the crater,

 the surface.
-Encrusted with coral
+Encrusted with coral and submerged (by

 Effusive volcanoes, such as those on the island of Hawaii, give off a constant slow flow of magma.
 Over the course of many eruptions, the lava flows build up and, little by little, produce a large, gradual slope.
 Mt.
 Etna on Sicily is another volcano of this kind.